 Teaching, knowledge dissemination and other required tasks carried out on behalf of the Department

-The teaching load of the PhD student is calculated with a preparation factor of a minimum of 3.5 (one confrontation hour equals 3.5 working hours).
-When a PhD student teaches a subject in a study element that has a higher default factor in accordance with the basic values of the Teaching Load Agreement of the Faculty, this higher factor is applied.
+The teaching workload of the PhD student is calculated with a minimum preparation factor of 3.5, meaning that one hour of teaching is equivalent to 3.5 working hours.
+If a PhD student teaches a subject within a study element that has a higher default factor according to the Teaching Load Agreement of the Faculty, this higher factor is applied.

-In the case of disagreement between the Head of Department, the PhD student and / or principal supervisor regarding the nature, extent or timing of required work, the Dean in consultation with the Head of PhD School makes the final decision regarding the required tasks.
+In situations where there is a disagreement between the Head of Department, the PhD student, and/or the principal supervisor regarding the nature, extent, or timing of required work, the Dean, in consultation with the Head of the PhD School, has the authority to make the final decision regarding these required tasks.

 Secondary employment